-- High gloss colour finishes that resist loss of colour and gloss - Tough and abrasion-resistant excellent in areas of high wear - Excellent weatherability -resistant to extremes of UV and weather - Suitable in a wide range of temperatures up to around 110°C - Chemically resistant and is thus inherently resistant to solvent based spray paints (graffiti) and to the harsh graffiti-removing agents used to remove them - Readily recoatable (after appropriate surface preparation) they don't require removal, sanding or surface re-activation with solvents
+- High gloss colour finishes that resist loss of colour and gloss. - Tough and abrasion-resistant even with constant handling excellent in areas of high wear. - Excellent weatherability -resistant to high levels of UV and extremes of weather. - Suitable in a wide range of temperatures suitable in situations up to around 110°C. - Chemically resistant (is not softened or otherwise affected by a wide range of solvents) and is thus inherently resistant to solvent based spray paints (graffiti) and to the harsh graffiti-removing agents used to remove them (such as Dulux "Graffiti Eraser") - Readily recoatable (after appropriate surface preparation) they don't require removal or surface re-activation with solvents.